-Susan Westlake is of counsel in Kaplan Levenson P.C.’s Intellectual Property practice.
-Ms. Westlake’s practice focuses on trademarks and all aspects of brand identity.
+Susan Westlake (retired) was of counsel in Kaplan Levenson P.C.’s Intellectual Property practice.
+Ms. Westlake’s practice focused on trademarks and all aspects of brand identity.

 Ms. Westlake graduated magna cum laude and received her J.D. in 1979 from the University of San Diego School of Law, where she was an editor of the Law Review.
 She received her B.S. in Education from the University of Michigan.

 Prior to moving to New York in 1985, Ms. Westlake practiced at the San Diego law firm of Luce, Forward, Hamilton, & Scripps.
 A corporate attorney at Luce Forward, Ms. Westlake founded the firm’s intellectual property practice.